-a) A summary discussion of the Bank's approach for

-the Bank's approach for

-assessing the adequacy

-of its capital to support

-current and future

-activities;

-Qualitative Disclosure

-Methodology of Capital Adequacy Determination:

-The Bank has computed the Capital to Risk Weighted Ratio (CRAR) adopting the following approaches:

-- Standardized Approach for Credit Risk to Compute Capital to Risk Weighted Ratio under Basel III, using national discretion for: - Accepting the credit rating agencies as External Credit Assessment Institutions (ECAI) for claims on corporate and eligible SME customers. - Accepting Credit Risk Mitigation (CRM) against the financial securities. - b.
+Qualitative Disclosure a) A summary discussion of the Bank's approach for assessing the adequacy of its capital to support current and future activities; Methodology of Capital Adequacy Determination: The Bank has computed the Capital to Risk Weighted Ratio (CRAR) adopting the following approaches: a.
+Standardized Approach for Credit Risk to Compute Capital to Risk Weighted Ratio under Basel III, using national discretion for: Accepting the credit rating agencies as External Credit Assessment Institutions (ECAI) for claims on corporate and eligible SME customers.
+Accepting Credit Risk Mitigation (CRM) against the financial securities.
+Accepting Credit Risk Mitigation (CRM) against the financial Securities.

+- b.
 Standardized (rule based) Approach for Market Risk and - c.
 Basic Indicator Approach for Operational Risk.